fastly/fastly-magento2/Documentation/Guides/RATE-LIMITING.md

 *THIS FUNCTIONALITY IS EXPERIMENTAL.
 IT MAY BE REMOVED IN FUTURE RELEASES*

-Please note Rate Limiting is available in version 1.2.93+ of the module.
+Rate Limiting is available from version 1.2.93+ of the module.
+If you do not see it in your module you will need to update your module.

 This guide will show how to enable rate limiting.
 Rate limiting allows you to restrict how many requests a specific IP address can make in a period of time e.g. 10 requests in one hour.
 It's intended to guard against abuse of sensitive or computationally